 Q3.
 How big do Sambar stag antlers grow?

 A3.
 Actually, no one really knows.
-Each year there seems to be more and more Stags taken with antlers well into the 30+” length, so it is reasonable to assume that this would be pretty much what a stag can grow to given the right nutritional circumstances.
-However if you consider the entire size of the Sambar range and that the areas hunted make up only a small part of this, it is a very strong possibility that there could be stags with antler length well beyond the mid 30″ mark.
+Each year there seem to be more and more Stags taken with antlers well into the 30+” length, so it is reasonable to assume that this would be pretty much what a stag can grow to given the right nutritional circumstances.
+However, if you consider the entire size of the Sambar range and that the areas hunted makeup only a small part of this, it is a very strong possibility that there could be stags with antler length well beyond the mid 30″ mark.

 Q4.
 What is the best calibre for Sambar deer?

 A4.
 The minimum legal calibre in Victoria for hunting Sambar deer has a minimum diameter of .270 using no less than a 130-grain projectile.
 Essentially any calibre from this and beyond will do the job given good shot placement.
 Larger and more powerful cartridges do allow for a bit more room for error, but a bad shot will still result in the wounded game running off and suffering needlessly.
 With this in mind, it is essential that you are able to shoot the calibre you choose quickly and accurately.
 If you are scared of the recoil, you will develop a flinch and potentially miss or wound game.
 A good starting point is the 30-06 Springfield, or 300 Winchester Magnum, once you work out how to get closer, and choose your shots, a 308 Winchester is more than capable.

 Q5.
 What is the best projectile for Sambar?